philliphenslee/coreos-ec2-cloudformation/README.md

-Use an existing Route53 private DNS Zone, or create a new one..
+Use an existing Route53 private DNS Zone, or create a new one...

 ![DNS](http://ph2.us/github/coreos-ec2-cloudformation/aws-dns-zone.png)

-Open the file in CloudFormation, and then click "Create Stack".
+Upload the file to CloudFormation and create the stack...

 ![template](http://ph2.us/github/coreos-ec2-cloudformation/aws-cf-designer.png)